marcelduin/Micrio.Blogpost.wasm-v3/README.md

 ## Terms used

-In this article, a lot of technical terms will be used.
+In this article, some technical terms will be used.
 While I can't detail 100% of them, here is a summary of the most important ones:

 * **Tiles**: A **tile** is a very small piece of a zoomable image used in [Micrio](https://micr.io).
 It is how Micrio works: it *streams* a very large image to the viewer's browser by looking at which parts of the main image the user is looking at, and only downloading and showing those.
 One of those parts is called a **tile**;